-With Client Distribution for Android, the app will be distributed in the public Google Play Store.
+With Client Distribution for Android, your app will be distributed in the public Google Play Store.
 This is the most common way to distribute your app.

 To get started, first, complete the app creation process in the CMS.
 DoubleDutch will build the app for you with a key and package name.
 Your DoubleDutch representative will send you an .apk file.